 I have recently discovered additional benefits of SharePoint beyond just sharing files.
 Many people have been using it, but I just did not see the benefit for my project.
-Recently, I have started using SharePoint features “Lists”, which essentially allow you to create Excel forms online.
+Recently, I have started using the SharePoint feature “Lists”, which essentially allows you to create Excel forms online.
 Thus, you can use it for Action logs, Risk & Issues or similar.
 The great thing is that you can easily share single items from the list and collaborate as if you just created your own app.
 It is super customisable (as an excel list) and works quite well.

 7. Microsoft Power Apps

 Microsoft has these power apps.
 The point of them is to automate some repetitive activities.
 I think for some more advanced functions you have to pay.
 But one feature I really like, which is already available as default in SharePoint.
-When you create your actions’ list with a target date, you can set up PowerApp to send you a notification straight to your email box, say 2 days before some target date.
+When you create your actions list with a target date, you can set up PowerApp to send you a notification straight to your email box, say 2 days before some target date.